ast-deep-contains2.0.1

 We had a situation in emlint

-— error objects come in asynchronous fashion so their order is pretty random.
+— error objects come in asynchronous fashion so their order is random.
 Yet, we want to assert, does the error array contain error object X.

 Another consideration is that result error object might have extra keys we don't care to match — for example, row and column numbers.